Blues’ Tarasenko to miss weekend games at Boston, Detroit

 General manager Doug Armstrong said Friday that Tarasenko will be re-evaluated when the team returns following Sunday’s game against the Red Wings.

-Tarasenko left Thursday night’s 5-2 win over the Kings after getting tangled up with Kings defenseman Walker on a partial break with about 6 minutes left in the first.
+Tarasenko left Thursday night’s 5-2 win over the Kings after getting tangled up with Kings defenseman Sean Walker on a partial break with about 6 minutes left in the first.
 Tarasenko, who had eight points in his previous five games, had two shots in 4:37 of ice time before leaving.

 “He’s an important leader for us and it’s tough to see him go down,” goaltender Jordan Binnington said after the game.
 “I think our group did a good job of responding and picking each other up. “